WU-BIMAC/MicroMetaApp-docs/docs/tutorials/VideoTutorials.rst

 19 - Manage Settings - Common situations 2
 ------------------------------------------
-This video, σηοςσ how to deal with a situation in which a hardware component that is not validated in the Manage Instrument side of the app cannot be added in the Settings file.
+This video, shows how to deal with a situation in which a hardware component that is not validated in the Manage Instrument side of the app cannot be added in the Settings file.

 `Video 19 <https://vimeo.com/536929980>`_